alphagov/government-service-design-manual/Assisted Digital/reducingreluctantusersuse ofassisteddigital.md

 and things to avoid...

+###Perverse incentives

-- providing unstructured routes tinto your service (such as email addresses) - instead use e-forms feeding straight into your back office systems
+- providing unstructured routes into your service (such as email addresses) - instead use e-forms feeding straight into your back office systems
 - making your less efficient channels too easy (for example by pre-populating hard copy forms - especially if you don’t do this online!)
 - overloading your online transaction channels with information requests (instead define what information you need to deliver this service accurately and securely - and don’t ask for more)
 - unquestioningly maintaining or enhancing service standards for less favoured channels